AndrewKostandy/MLtoolkit/README.md

 Currently Implemented Functions:
 --------------------------------

--   compute\_mod\_results(): Computes performance metrics of a single caret model object across resamples.
+-   single\_mod\_results(): Computes performance metrics of a single caret model object across resamples.
--   all\_mod\_results(): Computes performance metrics of multiple caret model objects across resamples.
+-   mult\_mod\_results(): Computes performance metrics of multiple caret model objects across resamples.
 -   plot\_mod\_results(): Creates a box plot with the performance metrics of multiple caret model objects across resamples.
 -   pred\_improve(): Gets the model performance improvement of each predictor relative to the null model.
 -   plot\_pred\_improve(): Plots the model performance improvement of each predictor relative to the null model.